I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ns-usbioctl-_usb_topology_address.md

 ## Members

-`HubPortNumber`

-An array containing the port number on each external hub (between the root hub and the device) through which the USB device is connected.
-The first element of the array indicates the port on the hub that is connected directly to the root hub.
-An array containing all zeros indicates that the device is connected directly to the root hub.

 `PciBusNumber`

 Specifies the PCI bus number of the USB host controller to which the USB device is attached.